 The dining scene in Barcelona offers many ways to eat that include tapas, paella, seafood, international cuisine and cheap eats sandwiches.
 You’ll want to experience all of these levels of dining when you visit Barcelona.
 And, if you have the financial resources (or know someone who will treat you), you should do at least one fine dining meal.
 That meal will most likely be at a Michelin starred restaurant.

 While some some cities sport more starred restaurants than Barcelona, the fact that the city currently ranks 10th for Michelin starred establishments just behind bigger cities like Tokyo, New York and Paris is certainly impressive.
 The city’s fine dining prowess is likely due to its proximity to the legendary El Bulli (now a research center) just a couple hours to the north and the still open Cellar de Can Roca an hour north in Girona.

-Barcelona currently has two restaurants with three stars and a whopping 6 restaurants with ** ratings.
-In our experience, two-starred Disfrutar is the most difficult reservation to score even though Lasarte and AbAC each hold three stars respectively.
+Barcelona currently has three restaurants with three stars and five restaurants with ** ratings.
+In our experience, two-starred Disfrutar is the most difficult reservation to score even though Lasarte, Cocina Hermanos Torres and AbAC each hold three stars respectively.

 While we haven’t yet eaten at all of Barcelona’s top restaurants, we whole-heartedly recommend the following two where we’ve had wonderful dining experiences:

 Cocina Hermanos Torres